 (unaudited) Risks Aricina from Measurement, monitoring and management of risk Arising from Measurement, monitoring and management of risk Climate risk continued net zero alignment risk, whi arises from failing to meet HSI Group's net zero commitmer or to meet external expectation related to net zero because inadequate ambition and/plans, poor execution, or inabil to adapt to changes in the external environment; and risk of greenwashing, whi arises from the act of knowing or unknowingly making inaccuration unclear, misleading unsubstantiated claims regarding sustainability to stakeholders.
-BC nts ons of (or lity he ch gly ate, or Resilience risk Resilience risk is the ris we are unable to pi critical services t customers, affiliate counterparties as a re sustained and signi operational disruption. rovide or inadequacies in processe o our people, systems or external even s and sult of es, - measured through a range of metrics with defined Regulatory complian ce risk Regulatory compliance risk is the risk associated with breaching our duty to clients and other counterparties, inappropriate market conduct (including unauthorised trading) and breaching related financial services regulatory standards.
-Regulatory compliance risk arises from the failure to observe the relevant laws, codes, rules and regulations and can manifest itself in poor market or customer outcomes and lead to fines, penalties and reputational damage to our business.
-Regulatory compliance risk is: - measured by reference to risk appetite, identified metrics, incident assessments, regulatory feedback and the judgement and assessment of our regulatory compliance teams; - monitored against the first line of defence risk and control assessments, the results of the monitoring and control assurance activities of the second line of defence functions, and the results of internal audits and regulatory inspections; and - managed by establishing and communicating appropriate policies and procedures, training employees in them, and monitoring activity to help ensure their observance.
-Proactive risk control and/ or remediation work is undertaken where required.
-Financial crime risk Financial crime risk is t that the Group's product services will be exploit criminal activity.
+BC nts ons of (or lity he ch gly ate, or Resilience risk Resilience risk is the ris we are unable to pi critical services t customers, affiliate counterparties as a re sustained and signi operational disruption. rovide or inadequacies in processe o our people, systems or external even s and sult of es, - measured through a range of metrics with defined Regulatory complian ce risk Regulatory compliance the risk associated breaching our duty to and other counterpainappropriate market or (including unauthous trading) and brea related financial seregulatory standards. with from the failure to observe to clients relevant laws, codes, rules a arties, regulations and can manifest its onduct in poor market or custom orised outcomes and lead to fine ching penalties and reputational dama - measured by reference to risk appetite, identified metrics, incident assessments, regulatory feedback and the judgement and assessment of our regulatory compliance teams; - monitored against the first line of defence risk and Financial crime risk Financial crime risk is t that the Group's product services will be exploit criminal activity.
 This in fraud, bribery and corretax evasion, sanction export control violationey laundering, te financing and prolife financing. ets and day-to-day banking operation ted for involving customers, third particulates and employees. uption, as and attions, prorist ns - measured by reference to risk appetite, identified or remediation work is undertaken where required.